 Of course, the Empire State Building easily took first.
-It's a very iconic landmark, built in May 1st, 1931 in New York city.
-It's by all means not as iconic as the Statue of Liberty, but it was at a time the tallest building in the world, and it is possibly the most famous skyscraper in the United States.
-It held the record for tallest building in the world for a long time, and it has been in many movies and has been seen by millions of people.
+It's a very iconic landmark, built on May 1st, 1931, in New York City.
+By all means, it's not as iconic as the Statue of Liberty, but there was a time when it was the tallest building in the world, and it is possibly the most famous skyscraper in the United States.
+It held the record for the tallest building in the world for a long time, and it has been in many movies and seen by millions of people.

-The famous Sydney Opera House was finally built in October 1973 after over a decade of hard work, and has become one of the most famous buildings in the entire world.
-Its iconic and beautiful shape, featured in many, many places, and amazing performances there have grown to define Sydney.
-The Sydney Opera house has always fascinated me personally, and it's a beautiful part of the Sydney skyline and harbor.
+The famous Sydney Opera House was finally built in October 1973 after over a decade of hard work, and it has become one of the most famous buildings in the entire world.
+Its iconic and beautiful shape is featured in many, many places, and the amazing performances there have grown to define Sydney.
+The Sydney Opera House has always fascinated me personally, and it's a beautiful part of the Sydney skyline and harbor.

-This is probably the first landmark that really seems "modern" to you, as many of these other ones were constructed over 50 years ago, but this definitely earns a place on the list.
-One of my favourite structures in the world, the Burj Khalifa is by far the tallest man-made structure ever constructed by an enormous amount.
+This is probably the first landmark that really seems "modern" to you, as many of these other ones were constructed over 50 years ago.
+But this definitely earns a place on the list.
+One of my favorite structures in the world, the Burj Khalifa, is by far the tallest man-made structure ever constructed by an enormous amount.
 Dubai is one of the richest places in the world, with some amazing modern structures such as the Burj Al Arab and the Jumeirah Emirates Towers, but the Burj Khalifa outshines them all.
 It's unbelievable how amazing this building is.

-Toronto's most famous building was the tallest structure in the world for a long time, and it's actually taller than every single skyscraper in New York, by a sizeable amount, which will surprise many people.
-The CN tower dominates the skyline of my hometown and Canada has become known for it more than perhaps any other man-made landmark.
+Toronto's most famous building was the tallest structure in the world for a long time, and it's actually taller than every single skyscraper in New York, by a sizable amount, which will surprise many people.
+The CN Tower dominates the skyline of my hometown, and Canada has become known for it more than perhaps any other man-made landmark.

-The Golden Gate Bridge is an extremely famous and Iconic bridge located in San Francisco.
-It's actually red, not gold, but it's super iconic, being featured in so many movies and book series, and is quite possibly the most famous bridge in the entire world.
-It was constructed in 1933, so it's almost over a century old, but it made it, and it is well known across the world for its classic look.
+The Golden Gate Bridge is an extremely famous and iconic bridge located in San Francisco.
+It's actually red, not gold, but it's super iconic, being featured in so many movies and book series.
+It is quite possibly the most famous bridge in the entire world.
+It was constructed in 1933, so it's almost a century old, but it made it, and it is well-known across the world for its classic look.

 The Chrysler Building is yet another extremely famous New York building.
 It was the tallest building in the world upon its completion in 1930 by a considerable amount, but it was overtaken less than a year later by the Empire State Building.
-The Chrysler Building, known for its unique shape and beautiful crescents along the top, will always be famous, though it now lives more in the shadow of bigger buildings such as The Empire State Building
+Known for its unique shape and beautiful crescents along the top, the Chrysler Building will always be famous, though it now lives more in the shadow of bigger buildings such as the Empire State Building.

 The Willis Tower, upon its completion in 1970, was the tallest building in the world until 1998.
-You will probably know it as the Sears tower, though it was renamed recently.
-It has a super iconic look and when people think of a black skyscraper it's always the first one that comes to mind.
-With its patterned decreasing of the base size as it goes up that has been replicated in so many other buildings, it's definitely going to be memorable.
+You probably know it as the Sears Tower, though it was renamed recently.
+It has a super iconic look, and when people think of a black skyscraper, it's always the first one that comes to mind.
+With its pattern of decreasing the base size as it goes up, a design replicated in many other buildings, it's definitely going to be memorable.

-The Space Needle, or rip-off CN tower, is a futuristic looking building that has grown to define Seattle.
-Though never even close to the tallest man-made structure in the world, the Space Needle is still famous throughout the U.S. and is a very iconic US building.
-Looks like something from Star Trek in my opinion, and that's not an insult.
+The Space Needle, or rip-off CN Tower, is a futuristic-looking building that has grown to define Seattle.
+Though never even close to the tallest man-made structure in the world, the Space Needle is still famous throughout the U.S. and is a very iconic U.S. building.
+It looks like something from Star Trek in my opinion, and that's not an insult.

 Taipei 101 was the tallest building in the world until the Burj Khalifa beat it, though it was never as tall as structures like the CN Tower.
 It has such a cool and iconic look that has grown to become a key part of Taipei, and many people know the memorable name even if they don't know what it means.

-I loved reading about it when I was a kid also been inside it pretty interesting place
+I loved reading about it when I was a kid.
+I've also been inside it.
+It's a pretty interesting place.